hpe-storage/scod/docs/csi_driver/using.md

 ```

 !!! tip
-    If a specific `VolumeSnapshotClass` is desired, use `.spec.snapshotClassName` to call it out.
+    If a specific `VolumeSnapshotClass` is desired, use `.spec.volumeSnapshotClassName` to call it out.

 Check that a new `VolumeSnapshot` is created based on your claim: